accaderi/RAG-chatbot-with-gemini/README.md

   <a href="https://youtu.be/zuBhmYDYfNc">Build a Smart Bilingual AI Chatbot for Your Website | Google Gemini + RAG Tutorial</a>
 </p>

-Learn how to build a smart, bilingual AI chatbot using Google Gemini and Retrieval-Augmented Generation (RAG).

 ## Introduction

 This repository contains the complete source code for a sophisticated, bilingual (English/Hungarian) RAG (Retrieval-Augmented Generation) chatbot.
 The chatbot is designed to be embedded as a widget on a website and acts as a knowledgeable team member for the company "Accaderi," answering questions about its dual expertise in Architecture and AI/Software Development.